The Korean Cultural Heritage Festival is a free event at Burnaby’s Swangard Stadium that showcases Korean culture, food

 In 2019 the Korean Cultural Heritage Festival took place on Saturday, August 3rd, from 10:00 am until about 8:00 pm.
 The festival was likely cancelled in 2020 because of COVID-19, but the Korean Festival’s English-language website doesn’t seem to exist anymore (or at least we can’t find it).
 Hopefully the event returns in 2021 or a later year, but details are to be confirmed.

-As it is usually, the venue was Swangard Stadium which is located at 3883 Imperial Street in Central Park not too far from the Patterson SkyTrain Station.
+When the event does take place, the festival happens at Swangard Stadium which is located at 3883 Imperial Street in Central Park not too far from the Patterson SkyTrain Station.

 What Happens at the Korean Festival?

 The Korean Cultural Heritage Festival is a fairly simple, yet enjoyable cultural event.
 It’s not huge, and tends to attract primarily people of Korean descent, but it’s open to the public, free and offers a variety of things to see and do.

 Activities at the festival include Tae Kwon Do demonstrations, music, art exhibits, and crafts, games and face painting for children.
 There are community organization displays and a small number of food vendors selling both Korean and other types of food.

 If you’re interested in Korean culture and Asian food, and you’re in the area, then this can be an interesting event.